Hot Cross Buns - A Good Friday Tradition

 For some, hot cross buns are synonymous with Good Friday.
 Hot cross buns have a long history that goes back hundreds of years.
 These special sweet buns, marked with a symbolic cross in celebration of the resurrection of Jesus Christ, are a fixture on many Easter tables and are historically considered to be blessed.

 Many believe that sharing a bun with a friend will bring both the giver and receiver good luck and continued friendship for the following year.
 These lightly-sweetened, fruit-filled treats were sold in the streets of England during the nineteenth century to the cries of "hot cross buns; hot cross buns; one a penny; two a penny; hot cross buns!”
-With such a diverse past, it it clear that hot cross buns are a lovely and meaningful Easter tradition.
+With such a diverse past, it is clear that hot cross buns are a lovely and meaningful Easter tradition.

 • 1 cup warm milk